Building Permits & Inspections: Commercial, Industrial, Institutional, Multi Family Residential Projects

 3. Application Review and Pre-Site Inspection

-The Building Division coordinates the pre-site inspection and review of the application and the related D & S. The application review process includes referrals to various City departments, such as Fire and Engineering, as well as to external agencies such as the Ministry of Health when applicable.
+The Building Division coordinates the pre-site inspection and review of the application and the related Drawings & Specifications.
+The application review process includes referrals to various City departments, such as Fire and Engineering, as well as to external agencies such as the Ministry of Health when applicable.
 Compliance with B.C.
 Building Code and the relevant City Bylaws is carefully considered.

 Having reviewed all the technical evaluations, the Building Division staff determines whether a Building permit may be issued or whether corrections and revisions are required.
 If revisions are necessary the Building Division staff will advise the applicant.